linjf15/MR_tricks/colocalization/coloc_workflow.md

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)
 ```

+This is a modified copy from [Fang Li](https://hanruizhang.github.io/GWAS-eQTL-Colocalization/).

 ### 1. The purpose of GWAS-eQTL intergration
 * Is the my variant an eQTL?
 * Is the leading variant of the GWAS and eQTL signal the same?